Social care resources

 - Section 42 enquiry

-- A safeguarding enquiry that the council must carry out when an adult with care needs is at risk of abuse or neglect.
+- A safeguarding enquiry the council must carry out when an adult with care needs is at risk of abuse or neglect.

 - Carer's assessment